Human Rights Guidance Tool for the Financial Sector

 Sometimes workers are transported away from their communities and forced to work on particular sites.
 In such circumstances it is often the case that they cannot leave the employment until a debt has been paid to the company or to an organisation connected to the company.
 In some jurisdictions, there are licensing systems in place for gang masters, to prevent trafficking and ensure reasonable conditions for workers.
 Trafficking of workers should not be allowed.

-Workers are free to join a trade union of their choice and to bargain collectively on wages, benefits and working conditions without fear of harassment or intimidation.
+Workers should be free to join a trade union of their choice and to bargain collectively on wages, benefits and working conditions without fear of harassment or intimidation.

 What are the main issues?